Enforcement Directorate Cases

 - The ED uses this convention to coordinate with foreign authorities for tracking and recovering illicit funds and assets that are laundered internationally.

-- Financial Action Task Force (FATF):
+- Financial Action Task Force (FATF)

 - The ED aligns its practices with FATF's international protocols, facilitating cooperation with other nations to identify, freeze, and recover assets linked to financial crimes.

-- Mutual Legal Assistance Treaties (MLATs):
+- Mutual Legal Assistance Treaties (MLATs)

-- India has signed numerous MLATs to ensure legal cooperation between countries on criminal investigations, including financial crime cases.
+- India has signed numerous Mutual Legal Assistance Treaties (MLATs) to ensure legal cooperation between countries in criminal investigations, including those involving financial crimes.

 - Through these treaties, the ED can request evidence, documents, and witness cooperation from foreign governments to strengthen its case and recover assets.

-- Extradition Treaties:
+- Extradition Treaties

 - India has established extradition agreements with several countries, allowing the ED to seek the extradition of economic offenders who flee abroad.